Bundling

 • ⚠️ A private storage zone

-Loading a script or asset from a pull zone will charge your account bandwidth.
-However, the only way to load private scripts and assets is with the help of pull zone edge rules (e.g. blocking requests missing an api-key=abc123 url query parameter).
+Loading a script or asset from a Pull Zone will charge your account bandwidth.
+However, the only way to load private scripts and assets is with the help of Pull Zone edge rules (e.g. blocking requests missing an api-key=abc123 url query parameter).
 Be sure to select the Edge Tier SSD for the Storage Zone and the Standard Network for the Pull Zone for optimal performance.

 These URL imports are not cached and add to your cold start time.